-“Bare” is an adjective that means uncovered: The bare floors and windows made the house look deserted.
+“Bare”, in bear vs bare, is an adjective that means uncovered: The bare floors and windows made the house look deserted.

-“Bear” is a noun signifying the animal (or stuffed animal): The bear swiped a big paw toward the beehive.
+“Bear”, in bear vs bare, is a noun signifying the animal (or stuffed animal): The bear swiped a big paw toward the beehive.

 When to Use Bare vs. Bear

-The word “bare” is an adjective meaning uncovered (as in bare feet).
+In bear vs bare, the word “bare” is an adjective meaning uncovered (as in bare feet).

-The word “bear” can be a noun meaning the mammal or stuffed animal (as in a teddy bear) or it can be a verb meaning to endure (as in I can’t bear this.) or to carry (as in a stranger bearing gifts).
+In bear vs bare, he word “bear” can be a noun meaning the mammal or stuffed animal (as in a teddy bear) or it can be a verb meaning to endure (as in I can’t bear this.) or to carry (as in a stranger bearing gifts).